 This smoked bone is made from the kneecap of a cow.
 It’s round, solid, and covered with yummy cartilage.
 This is a recreational chew, so avoid letting your dog eat the whole thing.
 Your dog will enjoy cleaning off the bone, and they won’t even know that they are cleaning their teeth at the same time.

-Like any cooked bone, there is a risk of tooth damage, so tartar bones are not suitable for puppies, seniors, and dogs with dental issues that could crack or chip their teeth while chewing.
+Like any cooked bone, there is a risk of tooth damage, so ValuePack Tartar Bones are not suitable for puppies, seniors, and dogs with dental issues that could crack or chip their teeth while chewing.

 Know the Risks